kevinyang372/introduction-to-fault-tolerance-in-kafka/README.md

     $ bin/kafka-topics.sh --create --topic foo --zookeeper localhost:2181 --partitions 3 --replication-factor 2

 The `partitions` keyword decides the number of brokers you want your message to be split between.
 We chose three here as it is the number of broker nodes we brought up.
 If you brought up more broker nodes in the previous step, you could increase the number of partitions to match the number of broker nodes.
 The `replication-factor` tells Kafka how many times a message should be replicated.
 Setting it to two avoids losing the message immediately if the leader broker accidentally goes down.
+You can verify that the topic has been created if the process ends with outputing `Created topic foo.`

 With Kafka up and running, we could start the producer and consumer that is currently just delivering simple dummy texts.
 Run the following code __in the root directory of the repository__: